juspay/airborne/API_DOCUMENTATION.md

 ### 4.1 Create Organisation User
 **Endpoint:** `POST /organisation/user/create`

 **Description:** Adds a user to an organisation with specified access level.
+If the user exists in the system, they are immediately added to the organization.
+If the user doesn't exist, an invitation is created and sent via email with a secure token that the user can use to accept the invitation.

 **Headers:**
 ```json